Skip to main content

 Troubleshooting

-Re-authenticate by going to Settings → Integrations → Google Cloud Platform (GCP) and clicking Reconnect.
-This usually happens when API tokens expire or permissions change.
+Re-authenticate from Integrations → Google Cloud Platform (GCP) → Reconnect.
+This usually happens when API tokens expire.

-Verify that the connected account still has the required admin permissions.
-Try a manual sync from the integration settings page.
-If the issue persists, check your Google Cloud Platform (GCP) API rate limits.
+Verify the connected account has admin permissions.
+Try a manual sync from the integration settings.